adfinis/adsy-trainings/Docker_Workshop/2001_basics/module_basics_2001_03_handson.md

 ## Pull a docker image

-Pull the centos image from the Docker Hub
+Pull the centos image from Docker Hub

 ## Pull a docker image

-Pull the centos image from the Docker Hub
+Pull the centos image from Docker Hub

     docker pull centos

+## Pull a docker image with a tag

+Pull the centos image with the tag 7 from Docker Hub

+## Pull a docker image with a tag

+Pull the centos image with the tag 7 from Docker Hub

+    docker pull centos:7

 ## Run a command in a docker image